 - Bottle Position: Bottles sealed with cork should be stored on their sides to keep the cork moist, maintaining an airtight seal.
 Screw-cap versions, which are common for Sauvignon Blanc from New Zealand, can be stored upright without issue.

-Over several years, these wines develop secondary flavors like beeswax, almond, and baked citrus, which attract more serious collectors and open up resale opportunities.
+Over several years, these wines develop secondary flavors like beeswax, almond, and baked citrus, which attract more serious collectors and open up real resale opportunities.

 Even prominent sommeliers note this evolving market.
 One commented recently that, “Five years ago, we barely stocked older Sauvignon Blanc.
 Now collectors specifically ask for 8-year-old white Bordeaux.
 It’s a small but growing niche.”